ACCESS-NRI/access-om3-configs/documentation/docs/pages/contributing/index.md

 ## Getting involved in ACCESS-OM3

-There are several ways we welcome feedback and contributions on ACCESS-OM3 development. **Contributions from people of all career stages and backgrounds is highly encouraged.** All the models and configurations we develop are open source.
+There are several ways we welcome feedback and contributions on ACCESS-OM3 development. **Contributions from people of all career stages and backgrounds are highly encouraged.** All the models and configurations we develop are open source.
 Development is led by ACCESS-NRI and the [COSIMA working group](https://cosima.org.au/) where we follow an open development model building on the work of international modelling consortia.

 ### Interact with developers in person